Finding Irish Immigrant Origins

 Northern Ireland was formed in 1922.
 Beginning that year, vital records for the Republic of Ireland and Northern Ireland are separate.

 “Census of Ireland 1901/1911 and Census fragments and substitutes, 1821–51,” National Archives of Ireland(http://www.census.nationalarchives.ie/).

 John Grenham, “Irish Surnames,” Irish Ancestors(https://www.johngrenham.com/surnames/).

-The words Certified Genealogist are a registered certification mark, and the designations CG, CGL, and Certified Genealogical Lecturer are service marks of the Board for Certification of Genealogists®, used under license by board certificants after periodic evaluation.
+The words Certified Genealogist and letters CG are registered certification marks, and the designations CGL and Certified Genealogical Lecturer are service marks of the Board for Certification of Genealogists®, used under license by board certificants after periodic evaluation.